sonatype-nexus-community/scan-gradle-plugin/README.md

     cacheExpiration = 'PT12H' // 12 hours if omitted.
 It must follow the Joda Time specification at https://www.javadoc.io/doc/joda-time/joda-time/2.10.4/org/joda/time/Duration.html#parse-java.lang.String-
 }
 ```
-- Open Terminal on the project's root and run `./gradlew ossIndexAudit --info`
+- Open Terminal on the project's root and run `./gradlew ossIndexAudit`
 - You should see the audit result on Terminal.

 ### Nexus IQ Server